CalebM1987/arcgis-core-vs-esri-loader/README.md

 # arcgis-core-vs-esri-loader

-This repository is meant to show different patterns for loading the [ArcGIS JavaScript API](https://developers.arcgis.com/javascript/latest/) and the pros and cons of each method.
+This repository is meant to show different methods of loading the [ArcGIS JavaScript API](https://developers.arcgis.com/javascript/latest/) and the pros and cons of each method.

-This compares using:
+The two methods are:

 * [esri-loader](https://github.com/Esri/esri-loader)
 * [@arcgis/core](https://www.npmjs.com/package/@arcgis/core)

+> note: The `@arcgis/core` method is showin in the [master branch](https://github.com/CalebM1987/arcgis-core-vs-esri-loader/tree/master), and `esri-loader` is shown in the [esri-loader branch](https://github.com/CalebM1987/arcgis-core-vs-esri-loader/tree/esri-loader).
+The builds will go into separate directories based on which branch is currently in use.

 ## `esri-loader`